Digital Nomad Tax

 On most investment income you will pay a flat tax rate of 15%.

-Basically there are three categories of which you can be part under this regime depending on the income you generated (during the last year).
+Basically there are two categories of which you can be part under this regime depending on the income you generated (during the last year).

 By applying for the lump sum taxation regime you can lower your tax rate massively as long as you don’t exceed the maximum income level.